Airbnb Case Study

 Research Methods

 After conducting a competitive usability analysis that revealed features Airbnb possesses compared to other prominent booking platforms, such as Expedia and Vrbo, three preliminary interviews were conducted to identify different unmet needs, features, or obstacles within the Airbnb interface.
-Succeeding in a few aspects of the initial general research from the platform resulted in the discovery of repetitive themes and consistent patterns.
+Succeeding in a few aspects of the initial general research on the platform led to the discovery of recurring themes and consistent patterns.
 This observation was then dissected and reinterpreted into essential data, which later helped construct the How Might We (HMW) questions to guide the design process.
-Furthermore, after reviewing the HMW questions created and submitted by my classmates and fellow project members, I selected one question that I found applied the most to a significant user pain point.
+Furthermore, after reviewing the HMW questions my classmates and fellow project members created and submitted, I selected one question that I found most applicable to a significant user pain point.
 Based on the HMW I choices, I began thinking of various wireframe concepts that I later sketched, shared with my project members, and then received feedback and discussed how to improve them.
 This led to the development of my low-fidelity wireframes and more user interviews; I guided the interviewees through the wireframes during these interviews, collecting identified problems and their proposed solutions.
-As a result of informative interviews, I implemented the proposed solutions and updated the wireframes to the final high-wireframe design.
+Based on the informative interviews, I implemented the proposed solutions and updated the wireframes to the final high-wireframe design.

 User Personas